songyingho/MLB_Stats/README.md

 __Executive Summary__: Analyzing Major League Baseball (MLB) World Series statistics (1946-2016) to formulate in-game strategies for maximal chance of winning a match.

 Using the dataset compiled by Retrosheet, we achieved the following:
-1. Performed Data CLeaning & Feature Engineering
+1. Performed Data Cleaning & Feature Engineering
 2.
 3.
 4.